cwcyau/hdruk-rl/README.md

 ## Project Tasks

-### Multi-state regression models

-### Markov decision processes
+### Underpinning statistical modelling

+There are two important statistical frameworks to be understood in this project: *Multi-state regression models* (MSM) and *Markov decision processes* (MDP).

-An understanding of Markov decision processes (MDP) is vital for the study of reinforcement learning.
-Following your reading on the topic:
+An understanding of MDPs is vital for the study of reinforcement learning while MSMs are a useful statistical framework for multimorbidity.

-1. Implement a simple
+Following your reading:

+1. Create and implement a simple simulation of a Markov decision process.
+Use this simulator to produce synthetic datasets for later use.
+2. Implement a statistical inference algorithm for a multi-state regression model.
+You may test this using the synthetic data in Step 1.

 ## Milestones